-Below is a list of war-time periods that have been established by Congress.
+Below is a list of wartime periods that Congress has established.

 You may still be eligible for service-connected disability compensation if the character of your military service is listed as a Discharge Under Honorable Conditions or a General Discharge.

-The Department of Veterans Affairs will consider you to be permanently and totally disabled if your injury or illnesses is so severe that you are unable to work and the injury or illness is unlikely to improve with treatment.
+The Department of Veterans Affairs will consider you permanently and totally disabled if your injury or illness is so severe that you cannot work and the injury or illness is unlikely to improve with treatment.

 The Department of Veterans Affairs presumes that you are permanently and totally disabled if you are 65 or older.

-Additionally, you as an otherwise qualified veteran would not qualify for the non-service-connected disability pension if in 2021 your net worth is more than $130,773.00.
-Net worth includes the countable income and assets of both yourself and your spouse.
+Additionally, as an otherwise qualified veteran, you would not qualify for the non-service-connected disability pension if, in 2023, your net worth is more than $150,538.
+Net worth includes your and your spouse's countable income and assets.
 Countable income is the total income of yourself and your spouse reduced by deductible expenses such as educational expenses and unreimbursed medical expenses.
-Assets include the fair market value of real and personal property minus the amount of mortgages, but assets don't include the your primary residence and car.
+Assets include the fair market value of real and personal property minus the amount of mortgages, but assets don't include your primary residence and car.

 For example, if you and your spouse have $100,000 in assets and $60,000 in annual countable income, you wouldn't qualify for the non-service-connected disability pension because your net worth of $160,000 would be more than the net worth limit of $150,538.